REFUNDS OF CHARGES - Tuition and Academic Fees

 The amount credited will be based on the regular tuition refund schedule and calculated on the tuition rate in effect at the time of suspension.
 The date used to calculate the tuition credit will be the date of the incident that resulted in the suspension.

 Credit balances resulting from an overpayment with a bank card are eligible to be refunded as a credit transaction to the bank card by contacting the Bursar's Office.
 Credit balances resulting from an overpayment with a check drawn on a domestic bank require a two week waiting period before a refund check will be issued.

-All refund checks will be payable to the student unless (a) the student has authorized, in writing, a third party to receive the refund, or (b) the check payment on the account was from an unrelated third party, such as a sponsoring corporation.
+All refund will be payable to the student unless (a) the student has authorized, in writing, a third party to receive the refund, or (b) the payment on the account was from an unrelated third party, such as a sponsoring corporation.

-For students who have created a Refund Profile in the eBill Suite, your refund will be processed as an ACH Deposit to your account.
+For students who have created a Refund Profile in the eBill Suite, refunds will be processed as an ACH Deposit to your account.
 If you do not have a Refund Profile, a check will be delivered to the campus mail center or mailed (USPS) to your Home address listed in the Banner student system.

 Tuition credit refunds for students enrolled at less than full time are based on calculations made by the Banner student system.

 Students who drop below full time status and who are receiving financial aid must have their financial aid package re-evaluated by the Office of Financial Aid prior to the issuance of any refund.

 Academic fees (such as Technology Fee, Engineering and Applied Science Fee, course associated fees, etc.) are generally not refundable after the first day of class.